rjohnsen/threathunting-book/content/part-1/delivieries/process-documentation/_index.md

 - **Runbooks**: Runbooks can be fully automated through scripts, SOAR workflows, and other automation methods.
 This chapter will concentrate on the manual, day-to-day operations within a SOC.

 - **Standard Operating Procedures (SOPs)**: SOPs are essential for ensuring compliance and standardization in processes.
-It is implicit that SOPs guarantee tasks are performed (mostly) consistently each time.
+It is implicit that SOPs guarantee tasks are performed consistently each time.

 ### Hierarchical Relationship Overview